- Head to the inner-city suburbs to check out the Victorian and Edwardian houses.

 - Explore the limestone caves, or go mountain biking in the nearby Hunua Ranges

-- Check out the views from the top of Auckland’s Sky Tower, the tallest building in the Southern Hemisphere
+- Check out the views from the top of Auckland’s Sky Tower, the tallest building in the Southern Hemisphere.
+New Zealand is the birthplace of bungee jumping, and this tower has capitalized on that with a semi-freefall attraction that resembles a proper jump.

 To get anywhere in New Zealand you’ll be best off booking a flight into Auckland International Airport.
 It’s by far the largest in the country and the best way to get a reasonable fare.
-The airport is located a bit out of town on the harbor and there is a shuttle called the Airbus that leaves the airport and then stops in front of most of the popular hotel and hostel districts on its loop back to the airport.
+The airport is located a bit out of town on the harbor, and there is a shuttle called the Airbus that leaves the airport and then stops in front of most of the popular hotel and hostel districts on its loop back to the airport.

-Since this city is the inevitable beginning and ending point of most trips to New Zealand there is no shortage of hotels in Auckland and hostels in Auckland ready to house the in and outbound travelers.
+in Auckland ready to house the in and outbound travelers.
 Prices near the center of town can be higher, but the nightlife there is fun and several famous hostels have large bars right on site.
 You can save a bit of money by booking further out of town, but prepare for a quiet night.